npocmaka/cloudformation-to-local-dynamo/README.md

 ## requirements

-- java 11 (probably will run with java 8 too??)
+- java 11 or later (probably will run with java 8 too??
+Though I've used java 11 to create this)
 - maven

 ## how to use it